List of counties in Wisconsin: Governance

 Each county has a county seat, often a populous or centrally located community, where the county's governmental offices are located.
 Some of the services provided by the county include: law enforcement, circuit courts, social services, vital records and deed registration, road maintenance, and snow removal.
 County officials include sheriffs, district attorneys, clerks, treasurers, coroners, surveyors, registers of deeds, and clerks of circuit court; these officers are elected for four-year terms.
 In most counties, elected coroners have been replaced by appointed medical examiners.
 State law permits counties to appoint a registered land surveyor in place of electing a surveyor.

 Counties in Wisconsin are governed by county boards, headed by a chairperson.
 Counties with a population of 500,000 or more must also have a county executive.
 Smaller counties may have either a county executive or a county administrator.
 As of 2011, 13 counties had elected county executives: Brown, Chippewa, Dane, Fond du Lac, Kenosha, Manitowoc, Milwaukee, Outagamie, Portage, Racine, Sawyer, Waukesha, and Winnebago.
 23 had an appointed county administrator, 34 had an appointed administrative coordinator, and 2 had neither an executive nor an administrator.
 Waukesha County had both an executive and an administrator.

+List of counties

+Comma Separated List of Wisconsin Counties: